-The hike is less than an hour, and the best views of Rainbow Valley's tricolor rocks are at the end.
-After experiencing the entire trail, to be honest it isn't exactly an alternative to either of the Rainbow Mountains of Peru, based on the pictures.
-The rock colours are more limited, and it doesn't stripe like the Rainbow Mountains.
+The hike was less than an hour, and the best views of Rainbow Valley’s tricolor rocks were at the end.
+After experiencing the entire trail, to be honest the Rainbow Valley of Atacama isn’t an equal alternative to either of the Rainbow Mountains of Peru, based on pictures of the latter.
+The rock colours are more limited, and it doesn’t stripe like the Rainbow Mountains.

 That said, it is still visually and geologically interesting, and a strikingly different landscape than the other Atacama locations.
 And if you’re into birding, then you might have a special interest in Valle del Arcoiris.